volume-trader/QuantowerKB/trading-panels/order-entry/order-placing-strategies/README.md

 ### Order placing strategies panel

-You can find all of the active and finished Placing strategies in the corresponding panel, which you may launch from the Quantower start menu.
+You can find all of the active and finished Placing strategies in the corresponding panel, which you may launch from the VT-Terminal start menu.
 This panel contains the list of created Strategies and a logs section.
 You can click on any Strategy and see how it works and what actions it performs.
 Here you can also stop any active strategy or clear the finished ones.

 ![Order placing strategies panel](../../../.gitbook/assets/Screenshot\_6.png)